nmfretz/personal-website/README.md

 ### TODOS

-- Update About section with actual photo.
+- [x] Update About section with actual photo.
+- [x] Add CV link
-- Consider adding accent colour to Header section.
+- [ ] Consider adding accent colour or background-design to Header section.
-- Add back-to-top links throughout main section.
+- [ ] Add back-to-top links in the main section.

 # Screenshots